amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 ## Promise class Methods

-There are 4 static methods that you can use directly from the `Promise` object.
+There are four static methods that you can use directly from the `Promise` object.

 - Promise.all
 - Promise.reject
 - Promise.resolve
 - Promise.race

-Let's see each one an provide and example.
+Let's see each one and provide examples.

 ### Promise.resolve and Promise.reject